Pilgrim Baptist Church

-Pilgrim Baptist Church is a historic church located on the south side of Chicago, Illinois, USA.
-The landmarked building was originally constructed for a synagogue, Kehilath Anshe Ma'arav.
+Pilgrim Baptist Church is a historic church at 3301 South Indiana Avenue in the Bronzeville neighborhood on the South Side of Chicago, Illinois, United States.
+The building, a Chicago Landmark and National Register of Historic Places site, was originally constructed for a synagogue, Kehilath Anshe Ma'arav.
 The church is notable both as an architectural landmark and for the cultural contributions by the congregation of the church.
-Located at 3301 S. Indiana Ave, the church is in the heart of Chicago's Bronzeville neighborhood.
+In 2017, the church was sold to the National Museum of Gospel Music.

 History

 The building was designed as a synagogue by Chicago architects Louis Sullivan and Dankmar Adler, and built in 1890 and 1891.
 Originally, the structure was the home of Kehilath Anshe Ma'ariv, an important congregation in the development of Reform Judaism; Adler was a member, and his father was a rabbi.
 That congregation continues as K.A.M.
 Isaiah Israel Temple.

 A Baptist congregation moved into the building in 1922, forming Pilgrim Baptist Church.

 The church is credited as the birthplace of gospel music in the 1930s.
 Thomas A. Dorsey, the "Father of Gospel Music", was the music director at Pilgrim Baptist for decades.
 Albertina Walker, Mahalia Jackson, Aretha Franklin, Sallie Martin, James Cleveland, The Staples Singers, and The Edwin Hawkins Singers are among those who have sung at the church.

 Famous members of the congregation include Bessie Coleman.
 The church also hosted the funeral service of boxer Jack Johnson in 1946, and was prominent in the Civil Rights Movement.
 Martin Luther King Jr. delivered sermons at the church during the height of the movement.

 In 1973, the building was listed on the National Register of Historic Places, and the building was designated a Chicago Landmark in 1981.
 It housed a large series of murals painted by the African-American painter William E. Scott between 1936 and 1937.
 Pilgrim's charismatic and forward-thinking pastor Junius C. Austin hired both Scott and Dorsey in the 1930s to increase the church's appeal making it one of the largest churches in the country in just a few years.